mattermost/docs/source/deployment/sso-google.md

 ![google_2_oauth_consent_screen](../../source/images/google_2_oauth_consent_screen.png)

-Scroll further down and you will need to add the domain used by your Mattermost instance to a list that is authorised to access the API.
-For example, if it is hosted on `mattermost.yourdomain.com` you would add `yourdomain.com`.
+Scroll further down to add your Mattermost instance to a list of authorized domains that can access the API.
+For example, if it is hosted on `mattermost.yourdomain.com` add `yourdomain.com`.

 ![google_authorised_domains](../../source/images/google_authorised_domains.png)